Tucson Roadrunners: Rivalries

 The Roadrunners consider the San Diego Gulls, the AHL affiliate of the Anaheim Ducks, as their primary rival and refer to them as their "I-8 Border Rival".
 Additionally, the winner of each season's series between the two teams is presented with the "I-8 Border Cup Trophy", which has been in the possession of the Roadrunners since the 2018–19 season.
-As of the conclusion of the 2021–22 season, the two teams have faced each other 56 times during the regular season, which is the highest number of games that the Roadrunners have played against any opponent.
-As of their most recent matchup on March 4, 2023, the Roadrunners current record against the Gulls is 30–30–2–1, with the Roadrunners currently leading the 2022–23 season series 3–2–2–0.
+As of the 2024–25 season, the two teams have faced each other 80 times during the regular season, which is the highest number of games that the Roadrunners have played against any opponent.
+The Roadrunners current record against the Gulls is 43–34–2–1, with the Roadrunners winning the 2024–25 season series 5–3–0–0.